gasduster99/sppComp/try1/try1_2.md

 of the species compositions ($\pi^*_jklm\eta$) within a market category and time interval modeled period.
-A straight forward way to evaluate the performance of the model in each modeled period is to compare the predictions of the model in each modeled period to with the actual observations of species compostions from port samplers.
+A straight forward way to evaluate the performance of the model in each modeled period is to compare the predictions of the model in each modeled period with the actual observations of species compostions from port samplers.

 Species composition posterior predictive distributions are considered via HDI at three levels containing 68%, 95%, and 99% of posterior predictive probability.
-Table$(Prediction)$ shows the proportion of observed species compositions which existed within the HDI across all strata, of each prdiction level, in each modeled period.
+Table$(Prediction)$ shows the proportion of observed species compositions which existed within the HDI across all strata, of each prediction level, in each modeled period.

 * Should any of these be excluded?